-The Chairman and Trustees of The OPA will ensure that legacies are used to the greatest advantage and your gift will not be used for administration costs.
+The Chairman and Trustees of The OPA will ensure that your legacies' are used to the greatest advantage and your gift will not be used for administration costs.

+Name

+Postal Address

+Email Address

+Phone Number

 If you would like further information, please complete your details below and return to this address: The OPA, 6 & 7 Umberslade Business Centre, Pound House Lane, Hockley Heath, Solihull B94 5DF.

 I am considering leaving a legacy to The Oesophageal Patients Association - please send me more information about your work

-I have made a gift in my Will to The Oesophageal Patients Association - please keep me informed about news and events https://opa.org.uk/register/
+I have made a gift in my Will to The Oesophageal Patients Association - please keep me informed about news and events